-All new home AC units have R410a, also known as Puron.
+All new home AC units in Albany have R410a, also known as Puron.
 But this refrigerant will subsequently be phased out.
 This is due to a sustained attention on lowering substances known to have an effect on the environment.

 To find out the “why” that causes AC rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have cooling systems, according to the U.S. Department of Energy.

 But it’s not actually the air conditioning system itself, or even its cooling capacity.

 The main problem is the refrigerant this equipment use to make the cooling we enjoy.

 Installed after 2010

 If your system was put in after January 1, 2010, it probably runs on R410a.
 And there’s a lot of time for you to prepare for the phaseout.
 So, it’s not something you should be concerned about now.